jbracher/jbracher.github.io/index.md

 My email address is [my first name].[my last name]@kit.edu.

-### Open positions
+### News

+* On 4 December 2024, my group hosted the [South-West German Infectious Disease Modelling (SWIM) Workshop](https://swim.codeberg.page/) in Karlsruhe.
-I will likely hire a PhD student in 2024.
+* I will likely hire a PhD student in 2024/25.
 Do not hesitate to get in touch if you are interested.
-If you are interested in a BSc or MSc thesis at KIT likewise get in touch by email.
+If you are a student at KIT and interested in a BSc or MSc thesis likewise get in touch by email.

 ### Research Interests